node-red/cookbook.nodered.org/http/parse-json-response.md

 ### Problem

-You want to return a parsed JSON response of an HTTP request.
+You want to return the JSON response of an HTTP request as a parsed Javascript object.

 ### Solution

 The <code class="node">HTTP Request</code> node will return a the body of a JSON response in the `msg.payload` as a string by default.
-Change the `Return` configuration of this node to `a parsed JSON object` to return a parsed JSON response in the `msg.payload` that can be easily accessed by downstream nodes.
+Change the `Return` configuration of this node to `a parsed JSON object` to parse the JSON response in the `msg.payload` that can be easily accessed by downstream nodes.

 #### Example